Warsh: History

+Influence

+In the modern period, the Kingdom of Morocco has officially recognised the riwāyah of Warsh as part of the country’s religious and cultural heritage.
+It has also influenced the phonological structure of some words in Algerian Arabic (Dārija).

+Warsh recitation also played a formative role in shaping how many African languages were written in Arabic script (ʿAjamī).
+Because Warsh was the standard taught in local Qurʾānic schools, its orthographic conventions, including unique characters and diacritics, became a ready “pool of forms” for scholars when adapting Arabic script to represent sounds not found in Classical Arabic.

+In Hausa, Fulfulde, and Tuareg ʿAjami systems, features such as the Warsh dot for /ar/ and other graphical variants were adopted to encode vowel and consonant distinctions absent in the Arabic linguistic system.

+Sufi orders such as the Tijāniyya and Qādiriyya also transmitted ʿAjami texts in Warsh-derived orthography, and this influence persists in modern publications, such as the Fulfulde Bible (Deftere Allah), which retains elements of the Maghribī-style scripts associated with the Warsh tradition.

 Comparison of Warsh and Hafs recitation

-The Warsh 'an Naafi' recitation of the Quran differs from Hafs 'an Asim in orthography.
+The Warsh 'an Naafi' recitation of the Quran differs from Hafs 'an Asim in some orthography.
 The majority of differences do not affect the meaning.
 Yet in some cases the differences change the implications of the verse.
 In verse 2:184 Hafs recites the verse to be "... a ransom [as substitute] of feeding a poor person...".
 On the other hand, Warsh reads it "... a ransom [as substitute] of feeding poor people..."
 Other variants that go beyond orthography include :